jmani76/cryptocoins/README.md

 2. [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) package manager should also be installed (locally to the projects folder or globally).

+3. Latest Chrome browser to be installed and available for testing.
+The code is currently set to launch chromium instance for automation testing.

 ## Getting started

 Once pre-requisites are satisfied on your system and assuming you have your project folder